AminTurmudiYusup/dnsproject/README.md

 # dnsproject
-This project describe how to Login and get jwt, after jwt generated.
+This project describe how to Login and get jwt.
+After jwt generated.
 User can Access Protected Resources Using JWT

 How to run this project
 1. import the project into intellij idea/other idea